mvwicky/NowYou-reTalking/README.md

 ![discussionpg](https://user-images.githubusercontent.com/6510141/27976808-b9080f6a-632d-11e7-936e-c397657f5608.png)

-Users shall also be able to follow a topic by clicking the favorites button which will save the topic in the topic to the User favorites page
+Users shall also be able to follow a topic by clicking the favorites button which will save the topic in the topic to the User favorites page.

+Always looking for contributors, lets make something that changes the world.